wpilibsuite/frc-docs/source/docs/software/basic-programming/cpp-units.rst

    // The variable speed has a value of 5 meters per second. units::meter_per_second_t speed{5.0};

 Alternatively, the units library has `type literals <https://en.cppreference.com/w/cpp/language/user_literal>`__ defined for some of the more common container types.
-These can be used in conjunction with type inference via ``auto`` to define a unit more-succinctly:
+These can be used in conjunction with type inference via ``auto`` to define a unit more succinctly:

 .. code-block:: c++